CycloneDX/cyclonedx-bom-repo-server/README.md

 For simplicity of deployment the allowed methods can be configured, and default to safe options (everything is forbidden by default).

-It's recommended to deploy two instances of the BOM repository server.
+It is recommended to deploy two instances of the BOM repository server.

-One, requiring authentication with GET, POST and DELETE methods permitted.
+One, requiring authentication and additional security controls, with GET and POST methods permitted to support publishing BOMs.

-And a second, public facing one, with only the GET method enabled.
+And a second instance, public facing, with only the GET method enabled.
 And authentication configured if required.

+More advanced authentication and authorization use cases should be handled with a solution like an API gateway.
+And are considered out of scope of this project.

+NOTE: It is recommended,
+subject to your operational environment and risk profile, to not require authentication for public facing instances.
+This enables downstream consumers, who might not have a direct commercial arrangement with your organization, to retrieve BOMs.

 ## System Requirements

 The CycloneDX BOM Repository Server has been designed as a lightweight BOM repository server.
 Any production web server should be capable of running it.

+However, there is an in memory cache of BOM metadata.
+Memory requirements will differ based on the amount of BOM metadata that requires caching.

-All BOMs are converted to Protocol Buffer format before storage to minimize required disk space.
+All BOMs are converted to Protocol Buffer format before storage for efficiency.

 .NET Core runtime dependencies are required.